TrilonIO/angular-application-insights/README.md

-# Angular 7+ and Microsoft Azure Application Insights implementation
+# Angular Azure Application Insights implementation

-## Connect your Angular 7+ client-side to Microsofts Application Insights with this easy-to-use Module.
+## Connect your Angular client-side to Microsofts Application Insights with this easy-to-use Module.

+> Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+Use it to monitor your live web application.
+It will automatically detect performance anomalies.
+It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.

 [![npm](https://img.shields.io/npm/v/@markpieszak/ng-application-insights.svg?label=npm%20version&color=5b1096&style=for-the-badge)](https://www.npmjs.com/@markpieszak/ng-application-insights)
 [![NPM Downloads](https://img.shields.io/npm/dt/@markpieszak/ng-application-insights.svg?color=b31ae7&style=for-the-badge)](https://www.npmjs.com/@markpieszak/ng-application-insights)